 John J Coleman

-A nationally recognized scholar, he is the author or editor of seven books on American politics and government and over two dozen articles in edited volumes and major journals.
+A nationally recognized scholar, he is the author or editor of seven books on American politics and government and numerous articles in edited volumes and major journals.
 His research interests include political parties, elections and voting, legislative-executive relations, divided government, campaign finance, and the intersection of politics and economics.
-Frequently consulted by both government entities and media outlets for his expertise on American politics, he also has served as an expert witness and consultant on campaign finance, government accountability, and legislative communications.
+Frequently consulted by both government entities and media outlets for his expertise on American politics, he has served as an expert witness and consultant on campaign finance, government accountability, and legislative communications.

 A Massachusetts native, Dean Coleman earned a Ph.D. in political science from the Massachusetts Institute of Technology and a B.A. summa cum laude in government and history from Clark University.
 Prior to his arrival at CLA he was Chair of the Political Science Department and a Lyons Family Faculty Fellow at the University of Wisconsin-Madison, where he taught for over 20 years.
 Before that he held positions at the University of Texas at Austin and the Harvard Graduate School of Business Administration.